Annuity payout options — and how to choose

 The basic types of annuities are “immediate” and “deferred.”
 The difference has to do with when you start getting your payout.

-Deferred income annuities can be funded with a single or recurring premium payments and should be used for income needs that are years away.
+Deferred income annuities can be funded with a single or recurring premium payments, and should be used for income needs that are several years away.
 So they can be a good fit for people who don’t need income from their investment in the next few years, but want to secure future retirement income.
 It’s important to note that owners of deferred income annuities typically lose access to their funds until age 59 ½.

 Annuities can also be categorized by how your funds grow until they’re paid out to you.
 So, an annuity can also be “fixed,” “variable,” or “indexed”:

 Fixed annuities offer a guaranteed rate of interest for the term of the annuity.
 With a fixed annuity, you’ll know in advance how much your money will earn over time.
+It’s best for people seeking predictable returns during the accumulation phase.

 Indexed annuities (also called fixed index annuities) are a sort of “hybrid” of fixed and variable annuities.
 They offer a guaranteed “floor” or minimum rate of interest like a fixed annuity, but are also tied to a market index — which gives them the potential for additional returns.
 The drawbacks?
 There’s generally a cap on how much you can earn in a given year; for example, your chosen index could go up by 15%, but if your cap is 12% that’s all you’ll earn.
 Also, indexed products tend to have higher fees, commissions, and surrender charges than fixed annuities, so make sure you’re aware of all the potential costs before investing.

 Ultimately, the choice between a fixed annuity, variable annuity, or indexed annuity comes down to your individual objectives and desire for a given level of financial returns at an acceptable risk.
-These are issues to discuss with your financial professional before making a decision to invest in an annuity – or any other investment product.
+These are issues to discuss with your financial advisor before making a decision to invest in an annuity — or any other investment product.

 What are the different annuity payout or income options?